Are you thinking about moving for work? Relocating for a job can be a great move for some but might not be right for everyone.

 Relocating is a big move and needs careful consideration.

-Before you jump into relocating for study or work, think about the following questions:
+Before you jump into relocating for work, think about the following questions:

 - How much it will cost to move?

 - Do I have a job lined up?
 If not, what type of jobs are available that I would like to do?